Kornetas/Kornetas/README.md

 ### 🔎 Who I Am

-I'm **Aric**, a developer from Poland who enjoys building smart, efficient, and user-friendly web applications.
+I'm Aric, a developer from Poland passionate about building real-world solutions with clean code and thoughtful architecture.
-I thrive in the space where clean frontend meets solid backend.
+I build full-stack web applications, combining responsive frontends with well-structured, scalable backends.

 I believe good code is like good design — invisible when it works right.